code-saturne/code_saturne/doc/doxygen/user_guide/advanced_setup.md

   avoid inflow and outflow on the same boundary zone (side of your domain).
   Another possibility is to use a cylindrical mesh.
-- To avoid inflow and outflow on the same boundary zone (side of your domain), avoid the case of vertical profile in the input data \texttt{meteo} file with changes of the sign of velocity of wind (\f$V_x\f$ or/and \f$V_y\f$).
+- To avoid inflow and outflow on the same boundary zone (side of your domain), avoid the case of vertical profile in the input data `meteo` file with changes of the sign of velocity of wind (\f$V_x\f$ or/and \f$V_y\f$).

 <!-- ======================================================================= -->